 Plans investment fiduciaries should consider carefully whether and how to implement any ESG-focused investment strategies.
 Below are a few questions plans might ask when considering an ESG-focused investment:

 • What makes the investment “ESG”?
-If the fiduciary believes ESG factors contribute to performance, the fiduciary should evaluate whether the in vestment under consideration focus on environmental factors?
+If the fiduciary believes ESG factors contribute to performance, the fiduciary should evaluate whether the investment under consideration focuses on environmental factors.
 Social issues?
 Corporate governance policies?
 Plans should understand an investment’s focus so that it can evaluate the investment in the selection process.

 While the DOL’s guidance on ESG investing has shifted several times in recent years (and might shift again in the future), ERISA’s basic requirement that plan investment decisions be made prudently and solely in the financial interests of participants has not changed.
 Plan administrators should ensure that their plan fiduciaries are continuing to follow a prudent process to ensure that any plan investment (ESG or otherwise) serves that goal.